keithstellyes/mips-tutorial/chapters/07-guess_the_num.md

 	syscall

 We now have our random number generated, but it is 1 less than it should be.
-Also, it still needs to be stored in ``n``.
+Also, it still needs to be stored in the memory location ``n``.
 So let's add 1 to it, then store it.

 	add $a0, $a0, 1